 RAIT 301 Sectional Anatomy • 3 Cr.

 Presents normal human anatomy in various planes using Computed Tomography (CT), Magnetic Resonance (MR), interventional, and cardiac catheter images.
 Either RAIT 301 or IMAGE 250 can be taken for credit, not both.
-Prerequisite: BIOL& 241 Human Anatomy & Physiology I and BIOL& 242 Human Anatomy & Physiology II, or permission of instructor.
+Prerequisite: BIOL&241 and BIOL&242 and permission of instructor, or enrollment in the program.

 After completing this class, students should be able to: